dennismarks/Ontario-Lease-Wizard/README.md

 ## TA Instructions

-Start by following the instructions in the [Getting Started](#getting-started) section above to install dependencies and run the application development server.
+If you want to run the project **locally**, you can simply follow the instructions in the [Getting Started](#getting-started) section above to install dependencies and run the application development server.
 When you load up the app in your browser, you should see the application Home screen.

-### User Interactions

-#### Guest

-**NOTE**: As of the time of writing, the back-end is not initialized and deployed.
-As well as some front-end pages in order to fully use the application

-As a guest user, you are able to complete the forms but **without** any saving features.

-#### Landlord

-**WIP** As a landlord user, you have the ability to create multiple leases for multiple tenants.

-#### Tenants

-**WIP** As a tenant user, you have the ability to save your progress with the forms online, so it is easy to pick it up afterwards.
+We also have a up and running version of the application hosted on Heroku, which can be found [here](http://simplyhouse-stable.herokuapp.com).
+This is the most up-to-date version of the application on the `master` branch.

+**NOTE**: We are still trying to figure out the perfect configurations and setup with Heroku, which may mean the link may not work as expected every time.
+If the website did not load initially, simply refresh the page once, and that should load up the website without any problems.

 ## Motivation